AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: Abstract

 \section{Abstract}

-Text-to-audio (TTA) is rapidly advancing, with broad potential in virtual reality, accessibility, and creative media.
-However, evaluating TTA quality remains difficult: human ratings are costly and limited, while existing objective metrics capture only partial aspects of perceptual quality.
-To address this gap, we introduce AudioEval, the first large-scale TTA evaluation dataset, containing 4,200 audio samples from 24 systems with 126,000 ratings across five perceptual dimensions, annotated by both experts and non-experts.
-Based on this resource, we propose Qwen-DisQA, a multimodal scoring model that jointly processes text prompts and generated audio to predict human-like quality ratings.
-Experiments show its effectiveness in providing reliable and scalable evaluation.
-The dataset will be made publicly available to accelerate future research.
+Text-to-audio (TTA) generation is advancing rapidly, but evaluation remains challenging because human listening studies are expensive and existing automatic metrics capture only limited aspects of perceptual quality.
+We introduce AudioEval, a large-scale TTA evaluation dataset with 4,200 generated audio samples (11.7 hours) from 24 systems and 126,000 ratings collected from both experts and non-experts across five dimensions: enjoyment, usefulness, complexity, quality, and text alignment.
+Using AudioEval, we benchmark diverse automatic evaluators to compare perspective- and dimension-level differences across model families.
+We also propose Qwen-DisQA as a strong reference baseline: it jointly processes prompts and generated audio to predict multi-dimensional ratings for both annotator groups, modeling rater disagreement via distributional prediction and achieving strong performance.
+We will release AudioEval to support future research in TTA evaluation.